The resource loading... loading...

 AUTOFILTER;

-Comparing the difference between MIN5.REF1C and REF(MIN5.C, 1),we can find: MIN5.REF1C is the value of the closing price of the penultimate BAR at the current moment of the 5-minute K-line data.
-REF(MIN5.C, 1) is the K -line period of the current model (the above code backtest period is set to 1 minute, i.e. ```period: 1m``), the closing price of the 5-minute period where the penultimate BAR is located at the current moment.
-These two definitions are differentiated, and they can be used as needed.
+```REF(MIN5.C, 1)``` is the K -line period of the current model (the above code backtest period is set to 1 minute, i.e. ```period: 1m``), the closing price of the 5-minute period where the penultimate BAR is located at the current moment.

-• Mode Description
+- ## Mode Description

-• Signal filtering model of one opening and one leveling
+- ### Signal filtering model of one opening and one leveling

-In the model, the AUTOFILTER function is written to control and realize the signal filtering of one opening and one closing.
+In the model, the ```AUTOFILTER``` function is written to control and realize the signal filtering of one opening and one closing.
 When there are multiple opening signals that meet the conditions, the first signal is taken as the valid signal, and the same signal on the K-line will be filtered out.

 Instructions supported by filtering model: BK, BP, BPK, SK, SP, SPK, CLOSEOUT, etc. Instructions with lot numbers such as BK(5) are not supported.